Social Media (Anti-Trolling) Bill

 At its meeting on 12 November 2021, the Meeting of Attorneys-General agreed that the Stage 2 Review of the Model Defamation Provisions should remain a priority in 2022.

-For questions about the consultation, email the Defamation Taskforce at Defamation@ag.gov.au.
+For questions about the Bill, email the Defamation Taskforce at Defamation@ag.gov.au.